Do you need health care but are concerned about who you can trust? Look into “Pathway to Better Health” located in Lowell.

 The LGBTQIA+ population continues to face discrimination, hate crimes, rejection, and other homophobic behavior to this day.
 Although this population, along with their allies, have paved the way closer to acceptance, there is still a large lack of support for this group.
 The lack of support can cause loneliness, anxiety, depression, and isolation in hopes to avoid further discrimination.

 Protective factors can make a powerful difference in the lives of LGBTQIA+ youth.
-Those who feel supported by their families are 50% less likely to attempt suicide, and affirming school or community environments are linked to lower rates of substance use and depression.
+Those who feel supported by their families less likely to attempt suicide, and have a substance use disorders.
+Affirming school or community environments are linked to lower rates of substance use and depression.
 Increasing acceptance, building supportive networks, and ensuring access to affirming care are essential steps toward reducing these risks and promoting resilience in the LGBTQIA+ community.

 What can we do as Allies?